dphilipson/sturdy-websocket/README.md

 ## Introduction

 Sturdy WebSocket is a small (< 4kb gzipped) wrapper around a WebSocket that reconnects when the WebSocket closes.
-If `send()` is called while the WebSocket is closed, then the messages are stored in a buffer and sent once the connection is reestablished.
+If `send()` is called while the backing WebSocket is closed, then the messages are stored in a buffer and sent once the connection is reestablished.

 `SturdyWebSocket` fully implements the WebSocket API as described [by MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), including the